sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/backend.md

       --etcd-trusted-ca-file string          path to the client server TLS trusted CA cert file
 {{< /code >}}

-For more information about the initialization store flags, read [Datastore and cluster configuration flags][72] and [Advanced configuration options][73].
+For more information about the initialization store flags, read [Datastore and cluster configuration][72] and [Advanced configuration options][73].

 <a id="ignore-already-initialized"></a>